vislearn/FFF/README.md

         year = {2023}
     }
     ```
-3. Learning Distributions on Manifolds with Free-form Flows on learning distributions on a known manifold:
+3. [Learning Distributions on Manifolds with Free-form Flows](https://arxiv.org/abs/2312.09852) on learning distributions on a known manifold:
     ```bibtex
     @article{sorrenson2023learning,
-        title = {Learning Distributions on Manifolds with Free-form Flows}, author = {Sorrenson, Peter and Draxler, Felix and Rousselot, Armand and Hummerich, Sander and Köthe, Ullrich}, journal = {on your favorite preprint server soon}, year = {2023}
+        title = {Learning Distributions on Manifolds with Free-form Flows}, author = {Sorrenson, Peter and Draxler, Felix and Rousselot, Armand and Hummerich, Sander and Köthe, Ullrich}, journal = {arXiv preprint arXiv:2312.09852},
+        year = {2023}
     }
     ```